Burbank Wash Bikeway

 Kids ride free!

-Free train rides for up to three children 17 years old and younger on Saturdays and Sundays when accompanied by a fare-paying adult.
+Free train rides for children 17 years old and younger on Saturdays and Sundays when accompanied by a fare-paying adult.

 $10 Weekends